 • The Kids’ Tabletop Game Design Challenge is a new competition for children aged 7-16 to design board and card games.

 If you live in the UK, and are aged between 7 and 16, then you can enter.
-All you need to do is to create a 1-3 minute video and write down your game rules.
-You can find out more about the 2026 timeline and the entry requirements.
+Find out more about the 2026 timeline, the entry requirements, and what you have to do to enter.

 • I’m Jess at Dissent Games, and over the last few years I’ve helped children and young people get into game design.